Electroner/All_words_TXT/README.md

 ## DICTIONARIES

-Every dictionary is in ascii format, all acents has been removed and every thing is capital.
+Every dictionary is in ascii format, all acents has been removed and everthing is capital.